Horizont-Europe-Interstore/Legacy-Protocol-Converter/Readme.md

-# Legacy Systems Protocol Converter (LPC)
+# Legacy Systems Protocol Converter for IEEE2030.5

-The Legacy Systems Protocol Converter, initially developed within the Horizon Europe Interstore project, acts as a middleware, allowing devices that use different communication protocols to exchange data with EMS systems that use the IEEE2030.5 standard.
+The Legacy Systems Protocol Converter (LPC), initially developed within the Horizon Europe Interstore project, acts as a middleware, allowing devices that use different communication protocols to exchange data with EMS systems that use the IEEE2030.5 standard.
 It supports: